erickmeikoki/Meal-Recommender/README.md

 ## Deployment

-The application is configured for deployment to Google App Engine:
+The application is deployed on Google App Engine:

 1. Update `env_variables.yaml` with your API keys
 2. Deploy using: